andrey-stepantsov/j-dump2csv/readme.md

 ### Install on Linux ###
 ```
 # assuming that the tar file was downloaded to the user's '~/Downloads' folder
-# and the '/opt' folder exists
+# and the '$HOME/opt' folder exists
 $ cd ~/Downloads
-$ tar -xvf j-dump2csv-1.0.1.tar
+$ tar -xvf j-dump2csv-1.0.2.tar
-$ cd j-dump2csv-1.0.1
+$ cd j-dump2csv-1.0.2
-$ sudo ./install
+$ sudo sh ./install
 ```

 ### Install on Windows ###
 An install script for Windows is not provided.
+However, you can install the utility with CygWin or MinGW using the linux instructions.

-Unzip the distribution files and move the entire folder to a desired destination, then add the 'bin' folder to your path.
+Otherwise, unzip the distribution files and move the entire folder to a desired destination, then add the 'bin' folder to your path.

 ## Appendix ##